OpenTOPAS/OpenTOPAS/OpenTOPAS_quickStart_MacOS.md

         cmake --version

+> Using the most recent versions of CMake might trigger undesireable warnings or errors.
+If this occurs we **recommend downgrading to 3.24.3 or 3.28.1**, which have been confirmed to work.

 > [!WARNING]
 > Verify that `qt@6` is not linked or installed in your system.
 The following command should yield no output if `qt@6` is indeed **NOT** installed on your system.
 See the warning at the top of the document about `qt@6` compatibility.